OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 How to Enable
 ==============

-The cloud view is enabled by default for all users and you can enable/disable it for an specific group in the group creation form.
+The cloud view is enabled by default for all users and you can enable/disable it for a specific group in the group creation form.

 .. note:: Any user can change the current view in the Sunstone settings.
 Administrators can use this view without any problem if they find it easier to manage their VMs.